 “Some of them just love to do it, and they’re very determined,” the Goleta grandmother commented.
 “It’s hilarious to watch, but I do worry that someone might fall and hurt themselves.”
 To her knowledge, no one has fallen yet.

-How often does she see people challenging the escalators, I asked.
+I asked how often she sees people challenging the escalators.
 “Oh, probably 10 times a shift,” she replied.
 This is a partial estimate since Fox patrols the terminal looking for visitors who need information or assistance only once a week for three hours.